ChiefChingu/milestone-two-memory-card-game/README.md

 #### Home
 - Explanatory image: explain what a user can expect by showing an example image.
 - Call to action: stimulate the user to take action.
 In this case start the game.
+- Navigation on desktop: links to Game, About and Contact.
+- Navigation on mobile: hamburger menu leads to modal with link to Game and About.
-- Navigation: minimal navigation to the about and contact page.
+- On mobile: the modal contains a contact form.

 #### Game page
 - Game modes: two types of games.